Logo

 • More than 19.6 million are already in circulation

-• The final fraction is expected to be mined near the year 2140
+• The remaining fraction is expected to be mined near the year 2140

 • Halvings occur every 210,000 blocks, approximately every four years

-Over the very long term, transaction fees are expected to become the dominant miner revenue stream.
+Over the long term, transaction fees are expected to become the dominant component of miner revenue.

 What Is a Pre‑Mined Cryptocurrency?

-Unlike Bitcoin’s proof-of-work issuance, some cryptocurrencies allocate a portion — or all — of their supply before launch.
-Distribution can occur via ICOs, airdrops, or team and ecosystem grants.
+Unlike Bitcoin’s proof-of-work model for introducing supply, some cryptocurrencies allocate part of their supply before launch.
+Distribution can happen via ICOs, airdrops, or grants to teams and ecosystems.

 Examples include: